Mushymato/DynamicItemSpriteCompositor/docs/author-guide.md

 Conversely, avoid putting DISCO as a dependency unless you intend to use it directly in the mod.

-This is used by DISCO to initialize the base asset instance for the content pack to edit.
+This is used by DISCO to initialize the base data asset instance for the content pack to edit.
 If a content pack does not do this, then DISCO ignores it completely.

 ## Model